 Mr. Huber has more than 45 years of military, federal government civil service, and private sector consulting experience.
-As a partner at Marstel-Day, Mr. Huber is responsible for business development and various sustainment program projects.
+At Marstel-Day Mr. Huber has been responsible for business development and various sustainment program projects.
 These projects have included a wide range of issue identification and problem solving associated with encroachment analysis, comprehensive planning, interaction with stakeholders, and understanding and influencing of state and federal legislation and regulations that have produced strategies, policies, decision support tools, training modules, and comprehensive plans.
 He has also conducted and facilitated many encroachment partnering and management workshops throughout the United States.
 He supports projects for the Office of the Secretary of Defense, Army, Navy, Marine Corps, and Air Force.

 Mr. Huber’s military career spanned 30 years in both active and reserve status.
 His major deployments were to Viet Nam, Saudi-Arabia/Kuwait, and Bosnia.
 He retired as a colonel.
 Concurrent with his military career, he completed 28 years of federal civil service in a wide variety of environmental positions, culminating as the Assistant for Environmental Quality, Office of the Deputy Assistant Secretary of the Army (DASA) for Environment, Safety, and Occupational Health (ESOH).
 He has extensive experience in working multiple environmental challenges associated with DoD’s encroachment issues and integrating environmental considerations into various DoD business processes such as installation management, logistics, acquisition, training and education, and military training and operations.

 Mr. Huber has a BS in forest science from Pennsylvania State University, PA; an MBA from Jacksonville State University, AL; and an MA in national resourcing from the Industrial College of the Armed Forces, National Defense University, Washington, DC.